 The meaning of the name Selfoss is the Waterfall of the Seals, as there used to be a lot of seals in the river by which Selfoss stands, Ölfusá river.
 I know this name is confusing and I have been asked where the waterfall is, but there is no waterfall here.

-If you take the first turn left on road 35 before driving onto the Ölfusárbrú bridge leading to Selfoss you will reach Kerið crater, Skálholt Cathedral, Geysir geothermal area and Gullfoss waterfall on the Golden Circle.
+If you take the first turn left on road 35 before driving onto the Ölfusárbrú bridge leading to Selfoss, you will reach Kerið crater, Skálholt Cathedral, Geysir geothermal area, and Gullfoss waterfall - some of the main stops on the Golden Circle.